Long-Term Effects of Heroin

 While everyone’s treatment journey is unique, a few generalities exist.
 These include things that can be highlighted to help answer some of those burning questions about your journey from addiction to recovery, and what happens in between.

 No matter how many times you tell yourself that you can quit on your own, getting over a heroin addiction isn’t that easy.
-Even when you think you’ve quit, you may fall back into substance abuse.
+Even when you think you’ve quit, you may fall back into substance use.
 If you have an addiction, you have a disease.
 And the only way to cure that disease is through professional treatment.

 All You Need To Know About Heroin Addiction

 Made from morphine, heroin is an illegal drug.
-Just like cocaine and morphine, is one of the top leading opiates and is abused by millions across the country.
+Just like cocaine and morphine, is one of the top leading opiates and is misused by millions across the country.
 Just after one use, you can become highly addictive.
 Heroin can be smoked, snorted and even injected into the bloodstream.

-It’s notoriously hard to recover from heroin abuse and addiction.
+It’s notoriously hard to recover from heroin misuse and addiction.
 There are happy stories about heroin recovery, but often, the stories are disheartening.
 How long it will take you to recover from heroin depends on a number of factors.
 Individuals dragging the chains of heroin addiction tend to suffer for years without relief and those who have apparently recovered are vulnerable and prone to relapse at any time, but with the right motivation and treatment—recovery is possible.

 Why Heroin Addiction is so Difficult to Treat

-Heroin withdrawal symptoms may vary among addicts, and various factors can affect how long they’ll last, but they’re extreme and incredibly uncomfortable in general.
+Heroin withdrawal symptoms may vary among people with addiction, and various factors can affect how long they’ll last, but they’re extreme and incredibly uncomfortable in general.
 It’s often said that heroin withdrawal is like flu on steroids.
 The symptoms of withdrawal hit them with such an intense force that all they want to do is get back to the drug.
 Therefore, most people can’t make it through detox alone.